 A copy of the draft policy is attached.
 Details of the draft policy are discussed in the following sections.

 The draft policy was distributed to Councillors for review via the CEO's Bulletin.
-No responses were received.
+One response was received, however, that did not result in any changes being made to the draft policy at that time.